 Introduction / History The Ciramba (also called Gouin or Cerma) are rather small numerically but big on ethnic pride.
-They live in southwest Burkina Faso, with about 3,000 spilling into northern Côte d'Ivoire.
+They live in southwest Burkina Faso, with a few thousand spilling into northern Côte d'Ivoire.
 The main highway linking Cote d'Ivoire and Burkina Faso runs the length of their traditional territory, which results in a large percentage of Ciramba residing in urban areas.

 The Ciramba area has a long rainy season, a blessing since most are subsistence farmers.
 To earn money, farmers sell surplus crops and some women sell baskets, pottery, or shea nuts.
 The Ciramba work very well together, and will often farm the fields collectively.
 A balafon (similar to a xylophone) player often accompanies these groups as they work, sending messages through his music to spur them on!